dfinity/sdk/docs/concepts/tech-stack.md

   - This should be a CLI command.
   - The command will be run in the workspace root (the dir contains `dfx.json`).
   - The stdout should be a valid UTF-8 string.
-  - The stdout will be stripped to get the version.
+  - The stdout will be stripped to get the field value.